-The retina is a layer of nerve lines at the back of the eye.
-A network of tiny blood vessels supplies blood to the retina.
-The retina becomes damaged when blood vessels leaks, become blocked or grow haphazardly due to persistent high blood sugar.
+The retina is a layer of light-sensitive cells at the back of the eye.
+A network of tiny blood vessels supplies blood to the retina which may become damaged when blood vessels leak, get blocked or grow haphazardly due to persistent high blood sugar.

-Diabetic retinopathy is damage to the retina caused by complications of insufficient diabetic control.
-It affects blood vessels in the light-sensitive tissue called the retina that lines the back of the eye.
-It is the most common cause of vision loss among people with diabetes and the leading cause of vision impairment and blindness among working-age adults.
+Diabetic retinopathy is the most common cause of vision loss among people with diabetes and the leading cause of vision impairment and blindness among working-age adults.

 Symptoms & signs

 Patients with early stages of diabetic retinopathy usually have no symptoms.
 The disease often progresses unnoticed until it affects vision.

 Bleeding from abnormal retinal blood vessels can cause the appearance of ‘floating’ spots.
 These spots sometimes clear on their own.
 But without prompt treatment, bleeding often recurs, increasing the risk of permanent vision loss.

 Background diabetic retinopathy is the earliest stage of diabetic retinopathy.
 The symptoms are mild and vision is usually excellent – the macula (centre of vision) is generally not affected.
 However, there may be small amounts of retinal bleeding as well as protein and fat deposits within the retina.